marcopeg/code-server-ide/README.md

 Create a new EC2 Instance based on `Ubuntu 20.04 LTS`, a `t2.micro` is more than enough to try this out.
 <small>(Later on you will be able to create a bigger machine for real development)</small>

-Be careful during the step **Step 3: Configure Instance Details** as you need to paste and fix up one of the following configurations.
-This is actually the script that will install all the needed software and setup your system so to use it properly.
+Be careful during the step **Step 3: Configure Instance Details** as you need to paste and customize one of the following configurations.
+This is actually the script that will install all the needed software and setup your system so to boot properly.

 **User Data - With AWS' default DNS:**